 Marco Büchler holds a Diploma in Computer Science.
 From 2006 to 2014 he worked as a Research Associate in the Natural Language Processing Group at Leipzig University.
 From April 2008 to March 2011 Marco served as the technical Project Manager for the eAQUA project and continued to work in that capacity for the following eTRACES project.
 In March 2013 he received his PhD in eHumanities.
 Since May 2014 he leads a Digital Humanities Research Group at the Göttingen Centre for Digital Humanities.
 His research includes Natural Language Processing on Big Humanities Data.
 Specifically, he works on Historical Text Reuse Detection and its application in the business world.
 In addition to his primary responsibilities, Marco manages the Medusa project (Big Scale co-occurrence and NGram framework) as well as the TRACER machine for detecting historical text reuse.

-Research Associate (MPhil)
+Research Associate (Postdoc)

-Research Associate (MSc)
+Research Associate (PhD in progress)